Hall of Fame

 Imogene Whyte Murphy

-JImogene Murphy’s commitment to Southfield is notable for its length and consistency as both a parent and a grandparent of Southfield students.
+Imogene Murphy’s commitment to Southfield is notable for its length and consistency as both a parent and a grandparent of Southfield students.
 Imogene has served on both the Board of trustees and the Foundation Board.
 She has also supported many projects over the years, including most recently, the start of our Archives at Noel Memorial Library, founding of our First Ladies of Southfield group and organizing our Annual Trustee Reunion.

 Mr. Atkins was a pillar of the Southfield community for over four decades, supporting the school generously in many roles — as a parent, grandparent, Foundation Board Member, Trustee and advisor.